Folliculitis (razor burn)

 What if my folliculitis is caused by shaving?

-If you get red bumps and pimples in areas you shave (face, neck, scalp, thighs, groin):
+If bumps appear in areas you shave (face, neck, scalp, thighs, groin):

 What if my folliculitis isn’t getting better?

-The steps above can help most people get their folliculitis better.
-Sometimes prescription creams or antibiotic pills are needed, especially when severe or scarring.
-Sometimes folliculitis needs isotretinoin (known as Accutane).
-If over-the-counter options are not working, look for a board-certified dermatologist in your area.
+Most people improve with the steps above, but sometimes prescription creams or antibiotics are needed.
+In severe or scarring cases, isotretinoin (Accutane) may help.
+If over-the-counter treatments aren’t enough, look for a board-certified dermatologist in your area.
 If you are in or near Utah, see one of my excellent colleagues at the University of Utah or me virtually with Honeydew.

 DISCLAIMER